nominetresearch/microbit-networking-book/wiredcommunication/wiredcommunication.md

 By connecting computers or any device through different communications mediums, we create networks.

+!!! hint "Definition 4: _Network_"
-*Definition 4* \[Network\] A computer network is a collection of computers or devices, which are connected to communicate with each other.
+	A computer network is a collection of computers or devices, which are connected to communicate with each other.
 In a computer network, there is at least two computers.
 Two or more networks can connect to form a larger network: a network of networks.
 Internet is a massive network of networks!

 In this chapter, you will create a network of two micro:bits, connected via wires.